opentomb/OpenTomb/README.md

 Configuration file (config.lua) is divided into different sections: screen, audio, render, controls, console and system.
 In each of these sections, you can change numerous parameters, which names are usually intuitive to understand.
 Autoexec file (autoexec.lua) is a simple command file which is executed at engine start-up, just like you type them in the console.
-Basically, you shouldn't remove any existing commands from autoexec, as most likely engine won't start properly then, but you can modify these commands or add new ones — like changing start-up level by modifying setgamef(*,*) command.
+Basically, you shouldn't remove any existing commands from autoexec, as most likely engine won't start properly then, but you can modify these commands or add new ones — like changing start-up level by modifying setgamef() command.

 6. Installation and running
 ---------------------------

-You don't need to install OpenTomb, but ou need all classic TR game resources.
+You don't need to install OpenTomb, but you need all classic TR game resources.
 Problem is, these resources (except level files themselves) are tend to be in some cryptic formats or incompatible across game versions.
 Because of this, you need to convert some game resources by yourself or get them from somewhere on the Net.
 Anyway, here is the list of all needed